-- The lag-1 autocorrelation depending on time-scale was evaluated.
-It was chosen to assess the temporal structure of the produced time-series.
-The autocorrelation depending on lag-time for time-scale 6-min, 48-min and 180-min where used for an in-depth analysis. - The survival distribution of precipitation and discharge from both roofs were assessed at 6-min time-step.
+- The lag-1 autocorrelation depending on timescale was evaluated.
+It was chosen to assess the temporal structure of the produced time series.
+The autocorrelation depending on lag time for timescale 6, 48 and 180 min were used for an in-depth analysis. - The survival distribution of precipitation and discharge from both roofs were assessed at 6 min time steps.
 This approach is similar to the use of flow duration curves recently applied to green roofs by Johannessen et al. (2018).
 The exceedance probabilities were presented with a log axis to account for extreme probabilities.
-The median, 5th and 95th percentiles of the downscaled time-series were represented.
-The survival distribution of discharge from the roofs with downscaled time-series compared to the distribution based on observed data indicates the applicability of the downscaled time-series as an input for green infrastructure modelling. - Along with the survival distribution, a performance indicator derived from the Kolmogorov-Smirnov (KS) distance was used.
+The median, 5th and 95th percentiles of the downscaled time series were represented.
+The survival distribution of discharge from the roofs with downscaled time series compared to the distribution based on observed data indicates the applicability of the downscaled time series as an input for green infrastructure modelling. - Along with the survival distribution, a performance indicator derived from the Kolmogorov-Smirnov (KS) distance was used.
 The KS distance was indeed not relevant for the survival distributions where the extreme probabilities are of prime importance.
-The authors did not find a standard indicator for such cases in the literature, therefore the following indicator, that penalizes more errors for extreme probabilities, was developed:
+The authors did not find a standard indicator for such cases in the literature; therefore the following indicator, which penalizes more errors for extreme probabilities, was developed:

-$$KS{rel} = max(\frac{Distrib{Sim,median} - Distrib{Obs}}{Distrib{Obs}})$$ (6)
+$$KS{rel} = max \left( \frac{Distrib{Sim,median} - Distrib{Obs}}{Distrib{Obs}} \right).$$ (6)

-- Three different discharge thresholds were used to report exceedance frequency on different operating modes: 1 L/s/ha for small events, 10 L/s/ha for major events and 100 L/s/ha for extreme events.
+- Three different discharge thresholds were used to report exceedance frequency on different operating modes: $1 L s^{-1} ha^{-1}$ for small events, $10 L s^{-1} ha^{-1}$ for major events and $100 L s^{-1} ha^{-1}$ for extreme events.
 Those thresholds were chosen in common for all roofs to facilitate comparison.
-They represent a compromise to have the same operating modes for each locations even if the occurrence of those modes differ due to different climate conditions.
-Small events duration were counted in days per year, major events in hours per year and extreme events in minutes per year. - The distribution of dry periods and the retention fraction were computed.
+They represent a compromise to have the same operating modes for each location even if the occurrence of those modes differs due to different climate conditions.
+Small event durations were counted in days per year, major events in hours per year and extreme events in minutes per year. - The distribution of dry periods and the retention fraction were computed.
 They are not expected to be affected by the downscaling process since the dry periods affecting the roofs can be observed on daily resolution, and the retention fraction can be estimated with conceptual models using daily time-step data.
 However, they provide additional information to analyse the behaviour of the roofs.